 2016 - Dr Pamela Humphreys, Jacqui Ning & John Smith from Griffith English Language Institute, QLD, for their HELP Yourself Resources

-Runners up: Paul Chamberlain, Lee Harrison & Dafne Araya-O'Sullivan from Ability English, Sydney Campus, NSW for their Pronunciation and Fluency Course
+Highly commended: Paul Chamberlain, Lee Harrison & Dafne Araya-O'Sullivan from Ability English, Sydney, NSW for their Pronunciation and Fluency Course

 2015 - Macquarie University English Language Centre, NSW, for their Book Club Café